darrenfdes/Assesment-1/Solution.md

 6. Start edge cases for request val;idation.
 Do not add client side validation(assuming)
 7. options - 1. a separate Validator service that is more modular and can be extended or replaced in the future.2. fluent validation
 8. Add fluent validation from the start even though it's simple.
 Let's it scale no tighly coupled vlidator service
+9. Added a fixed error response type : simple for now jsut the message but later can be coupled with globalexception middleware and include the stacktrace in dev mode

 Todo: